jakearchibald/jakearchibald.com/static-build/posts/2022/12/the-event-loop/index.md

 I suppose, before we dive into how it all works, we should look at why it exists in the first place.

-## The browser does a lot of stuff at the same time

 <trigger-point ontrigger="getAPI(`img-and-select`).then(a => a.reset())">

 Take a simple example like this…